Top 10 Google Analytics 4 Migration Mistakes to Avoid | GA4 Guide

 You obviously don’t want to be in a situation where your GA4 account stops processing data.
 So we recommend setting up a direct debit as your primary payment method and a credit card as your backup payment method.
 That way if your direct debit is declined for whatever reason, your credit card can always provide a failsafe.

-The tenth GA4 migration mistake relates to goal events and conversions.
+The tenth GA4 problem relates to goal events and conversions.
 Similar to how you had to mark an event as a goal in GA3, you have to mark goals as conversions in GA4.
 However, this process in GA4 is slightly easier.
 You just have to mark the goal events as conversions.
 This isn’t something that is automatically migrated over with GA4 so again, here is a gentle reminder to do that.

 If you don’t do it, you won’t be able to attribute marketing success and CPC bidding will be effected.